thomasgauvin/DeepLearning.ai-Summary/1- Neural Networks and Deep Learning/Readme.md

     Reshape the datasets such that each example is now a vector of size (num_px * num_px * 3, 1)
     "Standardize" the data

+The main steps for building a Neural Network are:

+    Define the model structure (such as number of input features) Initialize the model's parameters
+    Loop:
+        Calculate current loss (forward propagation)
+        Calculate current gradient (backward propagation)
+        Update parameters (gradient descent)